dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Routing.md

 ##  Part 1 - Predict Before Testing
 <img width="692" height="146" alt="Screenshot 2026-03-02 at 9 48 18 AM" src="https://github.com/user-attachments/assets/00740512-0a8c-453a-8f2d-0d99adf47265" />

-Identify:
-• Your directly connected network
-• Your default route
-• Your gateway IP

-If you send traffic to:
-1. The other VM
-2. 8.8.8.8
-3. google.com
-For each, predict:
-• Will it go directly or through the gateway?
-• What will the first hop be?
-• How many hops do you expect?
-• Why?
+### Reflection
+The directly connected network is the subnet assigned to the active interface.
+The default route is 10.12.16.1, and the gateway IP is the internal address of the router.
+Traffic sent to another VM on the same subnet will go directly, with the first hop being the destination itself and typically requiring only one hop.
+Traffic sent to 8.8.8.8 or google.com will go through the gateway because those destinations are outside the local subnet.
+The first hop will be the router, and multiple hops are expected because the packet must traverse ISP and backbone routers to reach the destination.

 ## Part 2 – Run Traceroute
 <img width="725" height="397" alt="Screenshot 2026-03-02 at 9 54 47 AM" src="https://github.com/user-attachments/assets/0b387bfd-b43e-4270-b79e-c949858611dd" />

-Step 1: Identify the first hop.
-Step 2: Identify where private addresses stop appearing.
-Step 3: Count total hops.

 <img width="721" height="684" alt="Screenshot 2026-03-02 at 9 58 08 AM" src="https://github.com/user-attachments/assets/95c3516b-68da-4dd8-91a1-deaf68287231" />

-On your digital portfolio, compare:
-• Is the first hop the same?
-• Is the total hop count the same?
-• Where do the paths diverge?
+### Reflection
+The first hop in traceroute should be the default gateway.
+Private IP addresses typically appear at the beginning of the path because those routers are within the LAN or the ISP’s internal infrastructure.
+Private addresses stop appearing once traffic enters publicly routed internet infrastructure.
+The total hop count represents the number of routers traversed.
+When comparing traceroutes to different destinations, the first hop is usually identical because traffic exits through the same gateway.
+Paths diverge further along once packets reach different backbone routing paths.

 ## Part 3 – Interpret What You Are Seeing
-For at least one traceroute output, create a structured analysis:
-Complete the following on your digital portfolio.
-For each of the first 5 hops:
-• Is the IP private or public?
-• What device is this likely?
-• Why?
-• Is this inside your LAN, your ISP, or backbone infrastructure?
-Use reasoning, not guesses.
+In the first five hops of traceroute output, the first IP address is usually private and represents the local router inside the LAN.
+The next one or two hops may also belong to private or ISP-managed infrastructure.
+After this point, public IP addresses appear, representing regional ISP routers or backbone infrastructure.
+Private IP addresses indicate internal routing within the LAN or ISP, while public IP addresses indicate broader internet routing beyond the provider’s internal network.

 ## Part 4 – Validate with Routing Table
 ip route get 8.8.8.8
 <img width="1086" height="120" alt="unnamed (5)" src="https://github.com/user-attachments/assets/bced2aee-24de-42bb-adaa-2c81e7880137" />

-On your digital portfolio, answer:
-• What is the next hop?
-• What interface is used?
-• Does this match the first hop of traceroute?
+### Reflection
+The next hop shown is the gateway IP address.
+The interface listed is the active network interface.
+This matches the first hop seen in traceroute, confirming that traffic is initially forwarded to the router before continuing across external networks.

 ip route get <other VM IP>
 <img width="890" height="120" alt="unnamed (4)" src="https://github.com/user-attachments/assets/51602d97-efd2-45e5-95ac-989d438a2f71" />

-Critical Thinking (again, on your digital portfolio) Why does ip route get only show one hop, but traceroute shows many?
-What layer is each tool exposing?
+### Critical Thinking
+The ip route get command shows only one hop because it reveals the local routing decision made by the operating system.
+Traceroute shows multiple hops because it displays every router along the entire path to the destination.
+The routing table exposes the system’s Layer 3 forwarding decision, while traceroute exposes the full Layer 3 path across interconnected networks.

 ## Part 5 – TTL Experiment
 <img width="1116" height="212" alt="unnamed (6)" src="https://github.com/user-attachments/assets/5b67b10c-78d1-4aa4-bb2a-44f510365463" />
-ONLY STARS POP UP

-Observe:
-• Where does it stop?
-• Why?
-Now, and your digital portfolio, answer:
-• What is TTL?
-• Why must routers decrement it?
-• How does this allow traceroute to work?
+### Reflection
+When only stars appear in traceroute, it indicates that routers are not returning responses when the TTL expires, often due to filtering or firewall rules.
+TTL (Time To Live) is a value in the IP header that limits how many routers a packet may traverse.
+Routers decrement TTL to prevent packets from looping indefinitely.
+Traceroute works by sending packets with progressively increasing TTL values; when TTL reaches zero at a router, that router responds, revealing its position in the path.

 # 4. Reflection & Analysis

-## Explain, in your own words in a well-written paragraph:
-1. What is the role of the routing table?
-2. What is the role of the default gateway?
-3. What condition must be true for direct delivery?
-4. What condition requires router involvement?
+## Reflection
+The routing table determines how packets are forwarded based on destination networks.
+The default gateway is used when traffic must leave the local subnet.
+Direct delivery requires that both devices share the same subnet.
+Router involvement is required when the destination resides on a different network, since only routers can forward traffic between separate networks.

 ## Part 4 – NAT Reasoning
-Without searching for a formal definition, explain the following:
-1. Why are private IPv4 addresses reused in millions of different networks?
-2. Why are private addresses not routed on the public internet?
-3. What would happen if every internal device required its own public IP?
-4. Why does a business typically have one public IP but many internal devices?
+Private IPv4 addresses are reused because they are valid only within local networks and are not globally routed.
+They are not routed on the public internet to prevent address conflicts and conserve limited IPv4 space.
+If every internal device required a unique public IP, the available address space would quickly be exhausted.
+Businesses typically have one public IP and many internal devices because Network Address Translation (NAT) allows multiple internal systems to share a single external address efficiently.

 ## Part 4 - Analytical Pause
-Without looking anything up, answer on your digital portfolio:
-1. Why does the switch never modify the IP address?
-2. Why must the router modify the MAC address?
-3. Why does the source IP remain the same from PC0 to PC1?
-4. What exactly does “next hop” mean in this simulation?
-5. Why is the default gateway necessary?
-6. How does this affect WAN design?
+A switch does not modify the IP address because it operates at Layer 2 and forwards frames based on MAC addresses.
+A router modifies the MAC address at each hop because each network segment has different Layer 2 addressing.
+The source IP remains the same from origin to destination to preserve end-to-end identity.
+The “next hop” refers to the next router or device that a packet is forwarded to.
+The default gateway is necessary to enable communication beyond the local subnet.
+This hierarchical routing structure allows WANs to scale by interconnecting multiple networks through routers.

 ## Final Synthesis
-Without looking anything up (and on your digital portfolio), explain clearly:
-1. How can you determine the path of data from your device?
-2. What does the first hop represent?
-3. Why do private IPs appear early in the path?
-4. Why can two different destinations share the same first several hops?
-5. What is the difference between:
-• A routing-table decision
-• A traceroute path
+The path of data from a device can be determined by examining the routing table and running traceroute.
+The first hop represents the default gateway, which connects the local network to external networks.
+Private IP addresses appear early in the path because traffic begins inside the LAN or ISP’s internal infrastructure.
+Different destinations may share the same first several hops because they exit through the same gateway and ISP routing path.
+A routing-table decision shows how the local system selects the next hop, while a traceroute path reveals the complete sequence of routers across the full network journey.

 Your explanation must reference:
 • At least one routing-table output
 • At least one traceroute observation